image-charts/documentation/docs/graph-viz-charts.md

 - `fdp`: "spring model'' layouts similar to those of neato, but does this by reducing forces rather than working with energy.

-- `sfdp`: multiscale version of fdp for the layout of large graphs.

 - `twopi`: radial layouts, after Graham Wills 97.
 Nodes are placed on concentric circles depending their distance from a given root node.

 - `circo`: circular layout, after Six and Tollis 99, Kauffman and Wiese 02.
 This is suitable for certain diagrams of multiple cyclic structures, such as certain telecommunications networks.